Cost Method of Treasury Stock: Definition

 For the following example entries, these facts are assumed:

-The journal entries would be recorded:
+The journal entries would be recorded as follows:

 Its balance represents the owners’ claims that have been satisfied by the distribution of corporate assets.
-The number of treasury shares should be disclosed in the description of the issue status of the shares, as shown in this example:
+The number of treasury shares should be disclosed in the description of the issue status of the shares, as shown in the following example:

 In this case, the balance of the Treasury Stock account is deducted from total equity, including Other Paid-In Capital and Retained Earnings.
 If both common and preferred treasury shares are held, they should be disclosed separately.